Supermarine Seagull (1921): Into production

 On 4 July 1922, the name Seagull was adopted for the type.
 The prototype was designated as the Mk I; the subsequent production aircraft were given the designation Seagull Mk II.
 The two versions were similar, although an alternative powerplant in the form of a single more powerful Napier Lion III engine, a reduced wingspan, and a larger fin were used in the Mk II.
 Production of the Seagull (with serial numbers in and around N9642–N9647) began in 1922.
 In total, 25 aircraft were built for the Air Ministry and the Royal Navy; their production has been seen as critical to the survival of Supermarine at this time, and the first orders were intentionally built in small batches to ensure that the firm received enough business to stay operational.

 In 1925, construction of the improved Mk III began for the Royal Australian Air Force (RAAF), following an order being placed in January of that year.
 This type featured a more powerful Napier Lion V engine, and the radiators were redesigned so as to be able to operate in tropical regions.
-The RAAF received six Mk IIIs were between 1926 and 1927.
+The RAAF received six Mk IIIs between 1926 and 1927.
 In 1928, one of the Seagull Mk IIs (the so-called Mk IV) was rebuilt with Handley-Page leading edge slots and twin fins and rudders.